 2. Past Installation Environment

-Depending on the past environment, a used ice machine may have been working harder than it was designed to.
+Depending on the past environment, a used commercial ice machine may have been working harder than it was designed to.

 There are a few environments that can overwork an ice machine and its components; they include:

 - Areas with no air conditioning or outdoors